Automate4U Logo

 Keep pricing, commitments, and exceptions under human oversight.

-Manufacturing workflows often touch availability, lead times, specifications, account relationships, and margin.
+Manufacturing workflows often touch availability, lead times, specifications, account relationships, pricing, and margin.
 Those areas need clear rules and traceability.

 Low-confidence answers, stale data, or mismatched customer records are escalated instead of guessed.